 Depending on the circumstances, punitive damages might also be included.
 As the name implies, it’s meant to punish behavior.
 It typically arises in cases where a plaintiff’s actions (or lack thereof) are intentional, malicious, fraudulent, etc. For example, if a company knew about a safety issue but intentionally ignored it to save money or avoid bad press, punitive damages may be awarded.

 It is extremely important to provide sufficient evidence for damage claims.
-For personal injury cases in Massachusetts, this may require documentation from different sources, testimony by industry professionals, eye witness statements, and the like.
+For personal injury cases in Massachusetts, this may require documentation from different sources, testimony by industry professionals, eyewitness statements, and the like.
 Demonstrating liability and referencing precedent may also be necessary.
 Evidence gathering and presentation can be complex.
 It’s not something that you would pursue alone.
 Experienced personal injury attorneys have the knowledge, resources, and strategies to accomplish this for you.
-Be sure to hire an attorney early in the process to improve your chances for adequate compensation.
+Be sure to hire an attorney early in the process to improve your chances of adequate compensation.

 Difficulty Collecting Damages in Personal Injury Cases

 Unfortunately, being awarded damages after a trial does not guarantee receipt of payment.
 Challenges can continue even after successful litigation.
 Discuss options with your attorney.
 If you are involved with a personal injury case in Massachusetts, contact our team to schedule a consultation.
 We understand the complexity of personal injury lawsuits and will work to protect your best interests.